top of page

 For those who are much more comfortable expressing themselves, emotional rest may come in the form of what is referred to as “pendulation.”
 Pendulation is a technique used in body-based therapies in which the therapist guides the client away from emotionally difficult content for a brief period of time to connect to a more pleasant emotion, physical sensation or memory to feel more grounded.
 This can be done on one’s own by thinking about a loved one, a pet or visualizing a favorite place.
 After getting enough emotional rest, one will feel light and empowered.

 Ultimately, whether you use the 7 types or not, the purpose of this article is to empower you to identify your needs and meet them to the best of your ability.
-If you’re having trouble identifying and meeting your needs and think you need additional support, I encourage you to seek a therapist or life coach.
-If you live in California, feel free to reach out for a free consultation.
+If you’re having trouble identifying and meeting your needs and think you need additional support, I encourage you to seek a therapist near you.
+If you're look for a holistic therapist in California, feel free to reach out for a free consultation.
 I hope that you found what you read here useful.
 Thank you for reading and for your input in the comments.
 As always, take what works and leave what doesn’t.
 Be well.

 • Sacred Rest by Dr. Saundra Dalton-Smith